 For over a decade, Margaret worked at Asian Americans for Equality (AAFE), an organization that she helped to form when she was in college.
 At AAFE, she fought for affordable housing, as well equal opportunities for immigrant families.
 Before taking office, Margaret successfully fought to get bilingual ballots for the Asian community.

 Margaret is married to Alan Tung, a public school teacher.
+Their son, Kevin, attended public schools.
 READ MORE